mattermost/docs/source/administration/migrating.rst

 Thousands of organizations are moving to Mattermost for powerful, flexible, and easy-to-manage workplace messaging.
 Mattermost deploys as a single Linux binary with MySQL or PostgreSQL and can scale from dozens to tens of thousands of users in a single channel.

-This guide summarizes different approaches to migrating Mattermost from one Mattermost deployment to another, and migrating from other messengers such as Slack, HipChat, Jabber, and bespoke solutions, to Mattermost.
+This guide summarizes different approaches to migrating from one Mattermost deployment to another and migrating from other messengers (such as Slack, HipChat, Jabber, and bespoke solutions) to Mattermost.

 .. contents::
   :backlinks: top